Pallet Chicken Coop Plans: Building on a Budget

 Are pallet coops big enough for larger flocks?

 Pallet coops are ideal for small to medium-sized flocks.
 For larger groups, you'll need a more substantial structure.
+See our guide on coop size per bird for more details.

 If you're looking to build more or make adjustments, chicken coop plans and chicken breeds can further guide your setup process.
 Whether you're just getting started or are a seasoned poultry farmer, there's a wealth of information to explore on building your homestead right.
 Happy building!